History Files

 c.2240?
 BC

-Marhashi declares independence from Akkad along with the city state of Awan in Elam, although perhaps not immediately as it seems they are re-conquered for a time by Naram-Sin.
+Marhashi declares independence from Akkad along with the city state of Awan in Elam, although perhaps may not immediately achieve such a claim as it seems both are for a time re-conquered by Naram-Sin.
+Hupšumkipi is named as being Marhashi's representative.

 c.2210 BC

-Marhashi overruns Elam for a time, and unites eastern efforts in fighting against the Akkadian empire.
+Marhashi overruns Elam for a time, and unites eastern efforts in fighting against the Akkadian empire (Sabum is also counted as an opponent).
 A battle is fought between the two states near Akshak, at the confluence of the Diyala and Tigris rivers.
 The Akkadian name for the following year suggests that Shar-kali-sharri of Agade claims the victory.

 One of the daughters of the ruler of Marhashi is married either to Shar-kali-sharri of Agade or his son, perhaps as a consequence of the battle, and as a sign of renewed ties of peace.